marcosmcb/housing-dataset-geospatial-analysis/scripts/cleaning/DataCleaning-HousingDataset.md

   - <a href="#fixing-properties-with-empty-factor-for-property-type"
     id="toc-fixing-properties-with-empty-factor-for-property-type">Fixing
     properties with empty factor for property type</a>
-- <a
+- <a href="#handling-missing-values---removing-observations-and-variables"
-  href="#handling-of-missing-values---removing-observations-and-variables"
-  id="toc-handling-of-missing-values---removing-observations-and-variables">Handling
+  id="toc-handling-missing-values---removing-observations-and-variables">Handling
-  of missing values - Removing observations and variables</a>
+  missing values - Removing observations and variables</a>
 - <a href="#creation-of-new-variables"
   id="toc-creation-of-new-variables">Creation of new variables</a>
 - <a href="#handling-outliers" id="toc-handling-outliers">Handling
   Outliers</a>
+- <a href="#feature-engineering" id="toc-feature-engineering">Feature
+  Engineering</a>
+  - <a href="#price-per-square-meter" id="toc-price-per-square-meter">Price
+    per square meter</a>
+  - <a href="#nearest-hospitals" id="toc-nearest-hospitals">Nearest
+    Hospitals</a>
+  - <a href="#nearest-garda-stations"
+    id="toc-nearest-garda-stations">Nearest Garda Stations</a>
+  - <a href="#nearest-education-centre"
+    id="toc-nearest-education-centre">Nearest Education Centre</a>
+  - <a href="#nearest-public-transport"
+    id="toc-nearest-public-transport">Nearest Public Transport</a>
-- <a href="#scaling-variables" id="toc-scaling-variables">Scaling
+  - <a href="#looking-at-the-resulting-dataset"
-  variables</a>
+    id="toc-looking-at-the-resulting-dataset">Looking at the resulting
+    dataset</a>
 - <a href="#write-clean-dataset-to-disk"
   id="toc-write-clean-dataset-to-disk">Write Clean Dataset to disk</a>

-### Data Cleaning
+## Data Cleaning

-In this part, the dataset will be cleant so it can be used more appropriately for data exploration and use by the machine learning techniques.
+In this part, the dataset will be cleaned and prepared so it can be used more appropriately for data exploration and use by the machine learning techniques.

-The following steps will be taken:

-1. Loading the dataset
-2. Removal of duplicates
-3. Handling of missing values
-4. Removal of unnecessary variables
-5. Renaming variables
-6. Conversion into appropriate data types
-7. Creation of new variables
-8. Handling outliers
-9. Scaling variables
-10. Write Clean Dataset

 ## Installing libraries